AVDSPavan/Quiz-app/README.md

 Password is encrypted using crypto and salt using a private key and stored the encrypted password in MongoDb Atlas.

 Not able to implement fully functinal quiz application due to time constraints.

+To use this project, one should create '.env' file and insert

+DATABASE_ONLINE=database url

+SECRET="some string for password encryption"